Evangelical leader hopes conference is 'testosterone booster shot' for anti-abortion 2024 candidates

 WASHINGTON (AP) — A year after the Supreme Court overturned Roe v.
-Wade, some of the Republican Party's most powerful evangelical Christian voices are gathering to celebrate a ruling that sent shockwaves through American politics and stripped away a constitutional protection that stood for almost a half century.
+Wade, some of the Republican Party's most influential evangelical Christian figures assembled Friday to celebrate a ruling that sent shockwaves through American politics and stripped away a long-standing constitutional protection.

-At the Faith & Freedom Coalition's annual conference in Washington, GOP presidential candidates will be urged to keep pushing for stronger abortion restrictions, even as Democrats insist the issue will buoy them ahead of the 2024 election.
+At the Faith & Freedom Coalition's annual conference, Republican presidential candidates proudly pushed for more abortion restrictions, even as Democrats insist the issue will buoy them going into 2024, the first presidential election year since the Supreme Court overturned a half-century of legal precedent that had made abortion accessible nationwide.

+“The battle for life is far from over.
+We’ve not come to the end of our cause,” former Vice President Mike Pence said.
+“We’ve simply come to the end of the beginning.”

+He called for, at minimum, a national ban on abortions at 15 weeks of pregnancy.

+Not far from the conference site, President Joe Biden planned a rally with abortion rights activists, underscoring how important the issue is for both sides.

-Ralph Reed, founder and chairman of the Faith & Freedom Coalition, said the conference's dates were negotiated years ago, so the fact that it's falling on the Dobbs anniversary is a "serendipitous coincidence.”
+Ralph Reed, founder and chairman of the Faith & Freedom Coalition, said the conference's dates were negotiated years ago, so the fact that it spans the Dobbs anniversary, which comes Saturday, is a "serendipitous coincidence.”

-“But we're certainly going to do everything that we can, as an organization and as a pro-life and pro-family movement, to give our candidates a little bit of a testosterone booster shot and explain to them that they should not be on the defensive,” Reed said.
+“But we're certainly going to do everything that we can, as an organization and as a pro-life and pro-family movement, to give our candidates a little bit of a testosterone booster shot and explain to them that they should not be on the defensive,” Reed said in an interview before the conference began.
 “Those who are afraid of it need to, candidly, grow a backbone.”

-Such a political pep talk may be necessary since Democrats say fighting to preserve abortion rights can energize their base and help the party hold the Senate, flip the House and reelect President Joe Biden.
+Such a political pep talk may be necessary because Democrats say fighting to preserve abortion rights can energize their base and help the party hold the Senate, flip the House and reelect Biden.
 Despite unfavorable historical precedent, Democrats managed a stronger-than-expected showing during last year's midterm elections and continue to point to abortion as a key reason why.

-Even Trump has suggested that strict abortion restrictions were a weakness for Republicans, posting on his social media site in January that the party’s underwhelming midterm performance “wasn’t my fault” and instead blaming “’the ’abortion issue,’ poorly handled by many Republicans, especially those that firmly insisted on No Exceptions, even in the case of Rape, Incest, or Life of the Mother."
+Even Trump has suggested that strict abortion restrictions were a weakness for Republicans.
+He posted on his social media site in January that the party’s underwhelming midterm performance “wasn’t my fault” and blamed “’the ’abortion issue,’ poorly handled by many Republicans, especially those that firmly insisted on No Exceptions, even in the case of Rape, Incest, or Life of the Mother.”

+Reed drew cheers from Friday's crowd of around 500 when he opened the gathering by saying that “after 50 years of prayer and fasting and knocking on doors and electing candidates and registering voters and changing the culture of our country, Roe v Wade has been overturned.”

+He added: "They accuse us of being a part of a cult of personality of the former president of the United States.
+We’re part of a cult of only one personality.
+There is only one person that we worship.
+And that is the person of Jesus Christ of Nazareth.”

+Pence alluded to his former boss and other 2024 contenders when he argued that some speakers at the conference will say the Dobbs ruling returned the issue to the states or that some state regulations are too harsh.

+“We must not rest and we must not relent until we restore the sanctity of life to the center of American law in every state in this country,” Pence said.
+“Every republican candidate for president should support a ban on abortion before 15 weeks as a minimum nationwide standard.”

-Democratic National Committee chair Jaime Harrison said this week, “Every 2024 Republican presidential candidate — every single one — is running on an extreme anti-choice record."
-The DNC announced a six-figure ad campaign, including billboards from Tallahassee, Florida, to Phoenix, that will trumpet GOP support for a nationwide abortion ban.
+Earlier in the week, Democratic National Committee chair Jaime Harrison argued that abortion was actually a winning issue for his party, saying that all the 2024 GOP presidential candidates are "running on an extreme anti-choice record."
+The DNC announced a six-figure ad campaign that will trumpet GOP support for a nationwide ban.

-The Supreme Court ruling paved the way for near-total bans in some Republican-led states, though voters in others rejected state constitutional referendums that would have removed virtually any abortion right protections.
-Democrats have vowed to codify the right to an abortion in federal law, but don't have the votes in Congress to do so.

 “They will try to juice up their base with the issue and then pretend that that’s not their position," Peters said.
 "They’re not going to get away with that.”